fdphd15/analyze-document-word-patterns/README.md

 analyze_document_word_patterns.py
 ======
-**analyze_document_word_patterns.py** is a script for taking a collection of text documents (e.g. books) located in a hierarchical folder structure and analyzing word patterns within the documents, such as the distribution of the length of the words in each document.
-This project is an extension of a case study and homework problem on Language Processing from the HarvardX course entitled "Using Python for Research" taught by JP Onnela and the PH526x team.
+**analyze_document_word_patterns.py** is a script for analyzing a collection of text documents (e.g. books) located in a hierarchical folder structure by identifying word patterns within the documents, such as the word length "fingerprint" associated with the language each document was written in.
+This project is an extension of a case study and homework problem on Language Processing given as part of the HarvardX course entitled "Using Python for Research" taught by JP Onnela and the PH526x team.

-An example is included that is based on the data provided in the course: a set of famous books in several different languages (English, French, German, and Portugese) that were obtained from The Gutenberg Project.
-The example code computes the word length distribution across all the documents, and visualizes the results through histograms and images.
-Each language has a unique distribution of world lengths, a signature that can be used to classify unknown, test documents.
+This repository includes an example that uses the data provided in the course: a set of famous books in several different languages (English, French, German, and Portugese) that were obtained from The Gutenberg Project.
+The example code provided, analyze_doc_words.py, computes the word length distribution across all the documents, and visualizes the results through histograms and images.
+Each language has a unique word length distribution that can be used classify unknown, test documents.

 ## Usage